henpemaz/Rain-Meadow/Arena/NOTES.md

 This project represents 2.5 years of iterative learning.
 You may encounter:
 * **Inconsistent Designs:** Later implementations reflect a better understanding of the engine than earlier ones.
 * **Manual Implementations:** Some helper functions might be missing in certain spots simply due to the sheer scale of the project.

+## Conclusion
+It's been one hell of a ride.
+I hope you enjoy it like I did.

 **Need help?** DM **@UO** with questions.
 Good luck—the Arena awaits!